rails-api/case_transform/README.md

 ## Ruby Version Support

-See `.github/workflows/github-actions.yml` to find out the latest Ruby version support The target is above 2.6 and above
+See `.github/workflows/github-actions.yml` to find out the latest Ruby version support The target is above 2.5 and above

-## NOTE

-There is no `CaseTransform2.unaltered` method like the original gem has

 License: See LICENSE.txt file